 - The hearing shall be conducted privately unless the student requests that it be open.
-If the hearing is conducted privately, only the appropriate Vice President, the student, and their representatives/advocates and witnesses may be present. - Witnesses may be excluded from the hearing until it is their turn to present evidence upon the request of either the student or the appropriate Vice President. - The student and the appropriate Vice President may each be represented by a person/advocate designated in writing to advise and/or represent them during the hearing for the purpose of examining and cross-examining witnesses and addressing the panel, but representatives/advocates are not required.
+If the hearing is conducted privately, only the Vice President of Instruction or the Interim Dean of Student Services, the student, and their representatives/advocates and witnesses may be present. - Witnesses may be excluded from the hearing until it is their turn to present evidence upon the request of either the student or the appropriate Vice President. - The student and the Vice President of Instruction or the Interim Dean of Student Services may each be represented by a person/advocate designated in writing to advise and/or represent them during the hearing for the purpose of examining and cross-examining witnesses and addressing the panel, but representatives/advocates are not required.
 If either or both parties choose to be represented, then notice, at least two (2) business days in advance of the hearing, shall be given by each party intending to be represented, including the name of the representative/advocate.
 Any representative/advocate hired by the student shall be at the student's expense.